travis-ci/docs-travis-ci-com/user/enterprise/trusty-beta.md

 `sudo bash /tmp/installer.sh --travis_enterprise_host="[travis.yourhost.com]" --travis_enterprise_security_token="[RabbitMQ Password/Enterprise Security Token]"`

 The only difference with this installer is that it uses AUFS instead of DeviceMapper and doesn't have strict storage device layout requirements (for setting up the DeviceMapper volumes).

+## Run builds on Trusty

+This section is important when you're having both Precise and Trusty workers.

+To run builds on a worker with Trusty images, please add `dist: trusty` to your `.travis.yml`.
+This project's builds then get routed to the Trusty machines.
+If that key is not present in your project's `.travis.yml`, the build will get run with Precise container as usual.